-This handbook is informational only and does not constitute a contract between Robert Wood Johnson Medical School (RWJMS), part of Rutgers, The State University of New Jersey, and any student.
-It may be changed by RWJMS without prior notice to students.
-Any rules, regulations, policies, procedures, or other representations made herein may be interpreted and applied by RWJMS to promote fairness and academic excellence, based on the circumstances of each individual situation.
-This handbook represents a program of the current curricula, educational plans, offerings and requirements of RWJMS.
-The school reserves the right to change any provisions, offerings, tuitions, fees or requirements at any time within the student's period of study at the medical school.
-PLEASE NOTE: To find the most pertinent information, consult http://www.rwjms.Rutgers.edu/education and follow the respective links
+This handbook is informational only and does not constitute a contract between Robert Wood Johnson Medical School, part of Rutgers, The State University of New Jersey, and any student.
+It may be changed by Robert Wood Johnson Medical School without prior notice to students.
+Any rules, regulations, policies, procedures, or other representations made herein may be interpreted and applied by Robert Wood Johnson Medical School to promote fairness and academic excellence, based on the circumstances of each individual situation.

+This handbook represents a program of the current curricula, educational plans, offerings, and requirements of the Robert Wood Johnson Medical School.
+The school reserves the right to change any provisions, offerings, tuition, fees, or requirements at any time within the student's period of study at the medical school.

+Please Note: To find the most pertinent information please consult the RWJMS website and follow the respective links.
+Thank you for your cooperation.